matroux/ITO33-old/content/solutions/_index.md

       type: section
       section: solutions
       title: >-
-        Navigate in today's volatile markets with robust solutions and reliable outputs
+        Evolve in today's ever-changing

+        digital world with connected solutions

+        that make your work easier
-      subtitle: WE PROVIDE THE SOLUTION FOR ASSET MANAGEMENT 2
+      subtitle: WE PROVIDE THE SOLUTION FOR ASSET MANAGEMENT
       lists:
       - heading: |
           The Convertible Bond Pricing Solution